 Treatment

-Your learning really starts when you enter your first job.
-You have gained all the academic knowledge and experience that your studies and clinical fellowship could provide.
-Now it is time to step out of your comfort zone and soak up as much as possible.
+Your learning continues when you enter your first job.
+You have gained academic knowledge and supervised clinical experience through your graduate program, and if your first role is a clinical fellowship, you will keep building skills with structured mentorship.
+Now it is time to step out of your comfort zone and learn as much as possible.

-The potential to burn out will follow you throughout your career.
-You are likely to have a high caseload and be required to work shifts that include weekends and holidays.
+The risk of burnout is worth taking seriously early in your career.
+You may face demanding workloads, documentation requirements, large or changing caseloads, productivity expectations, or schedule pressures, depending on your work setting.
 By incorporating self-care and creating healthy coping strategies, you will be able to make the most of your downtime and thus provide your clients with the best possible care.

 Ask for help if you need it

 In your work environment, you will likely be surrounded by more experienced professionals.
-These individuals have been where you are and could offer valuable insights on how to do things more efficiently and effectively.
+These individuals have been where you are and could offer valuable insights into working more efficiently and effectively.

 Ask questions

-The more information you have, the better you will be at helping your clients.
-You will be working with people from different demographics, and the more you understand about them, the more you will be able to tailor your methodologies to them.
-Consider speaking to a child’s parents and asking the child to find out what works for them.
+The more relevant information you have, the better prepared you may be to help your clients.
+You will be working with people from different backgrounds, communication needs, and life experiences, and the more you understand about them, the more you can tailor your assessment and treatment approach.
+When appropriate and permitted, speak with clients, family members, caregivers, teachers, or other team members to understand what supports communication in daily life.

-What Do Speech Pathologists Learn On Their First Job?
+What Do Speech Pathologists Learn in Their First Job?

-Unless you go into private practice straight away, you will be joining a team of professionals.
-This will give you the opportunity to learn from other members of the team and share information and ideas.
+In many settings, you will be joining a team of professionals.
+This will give you the opportunity to learn from other team members and to share information and ideas.

-Building a professional relationship with your client’s support structure can help a lot with their progress.
-Parents, teachers, and primary caregivers will be there to encourage and support your clients in the times when you cannot be there.
+Building a professional relationship with your client’s support network can greatly support their progress.
+Parents, teachers, and primary caregivers will be there to encourage and support your clients when you cannot.

 Developing as a clinician